-- element& at(size_t index)
+• Element& at(size\t index)

-- const element& at(size_t index) const
+- const Element& at(size\t index) const

-- element& operator[](size_t index)
+- Element& operator[](size\t index)

-- const element& operator[](size_t index) const
+- const Element& operator[](size\t index) const

-The last part of this assignment is the treatment of extreme situations that should not occur at all if the users will use our container correctly.
-More precisely, we will offer the possibility to activate kind of a debugging mode, within which we will detect such situations and throw relevant exceptions.
+The last part of this assignment is handling of edge situations that should not occur at all if the users use our container correctly.
+More precisely, we will offer the possibility to activate kind of a debug mode, within which we will detect such situations and throw relevant exceptions.
 However, if this mode is not active, which we understand to be the default option for the production environment, we will not perform such checks at all (and the relevant code fragments will not even become part of the compiled code).

-The technical solution is, in fact, simple: if we are interested, we first activate this debug mode from the source file using the #define DEBUG directive.
-Then, in the header file with the implementation of our flexible array, we just use conditional sections in the form of 1) #ifdef DEBUG to open a conditional section, 2) the actual fragment of our code, and 3) #endif to end the section.
-Specifically, we will handle the following situations:
+The technical solution is, in fact, simple: if we are interested, we first activate this debug mode from the source file using the #define \\DEBUG\\ directive.
+Then, in the header file with the implementation of our flexible array, we just use conditional sections in the form of 1) #ifdef \\DEBUG\\ to open a conditional section, 2) the actual fragment of our code, and 3) #endif to end the section.
+We will, in particular, handle the following situations:

-- std::out_of_range("Invalid index"): if in any at or [] access method the caller requests an invalid element index - std::invalid_argument("Empty array"): if the caller tries to execute the pop_back method over an empty flexible array
+- std::out\of\range("Invalid index"): if in any access method at or [] the caller requests an invalid element index; in the case of the at functions, we always throw such an exception (regardless of the debug mode); within the [] operators, on the contrary, in the debug mode only (the reason for this non-symmetric approach is to provide the same behavior as the standard containers offer) - std::invalid\argument("Empty array"): if the caller tries to execute the pop\back method over an empty flexible array (in the debug mode only)

-Both the standard exceptions can be found in the <exception> library.
+Both the standard exceptions can be found in the exception library.
 Let us emphasize that the purpose of our conditional checks is not to solve the correctness of our flexible array implementation, but to offer the users of this flexible array better options for debugging their applications.